hove-io/navitia/source/kraken/readme.md

 ## Request handling
-The main thread execute the [`ZMQ LoadBalancer`](https://github.com/CanalTP/utils/blob/master/zmq.h) that dispatch requests to available worker threads, it only forward the request to a worker and respond to the client once the worker have finished.
+The main thread execute the [`ZMQ LoadBalancer`](https://github.com/CanalTP/utils/blob/master/zmq.h) that dispatch requests to available worker threads, it only forward the requests to a worker and respond to the client once the worker have finished.
 There is no serialization done here, only (unneeded) copy of bytes.
 Wait queue is not handled by the load balancer, it won't accept a request if there is no worker available, the queue is managed by zmq.